Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 28 Desember 2025 06.27.09 UTC
+- WIB: Minggu, 28 Desember 2025 09.33.29 UTC
-- WITA: Minggu, 28 Desember 2025 07.27.09 UTC
+- WITA: Minggu, 28 Desember 2025 10.33.29 UTC
-- WIT: Minggu, 28 Desember 2025 08.27.09 UTC
+- WIT: Minggu, 28 Desember 2025 11.33.29 UTC

 Kutipan Inspiratif:
-"Human nature is evil, and goodness is caused by intentional activity."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: nature
+Kategori: motivational